gutbug/SecPrin-obfuscation-research-project/index.md

 ---

 <ins>**Legal / Ethical Notice:**</ins>

 This site is for educational purposes only.
 Do **not** use the materials here for illegal activity.
 All code samples are non-actionable and designed for learning in isolated environments.

 ***

 <ins>**What is Malware Obfuscation? ([T1027](https://attack.mitre.org/techniques/T1027/))**</ins>

 For adversaries to introduce their malware into a target system, they must attempt to bypass detection systems that are becoming more commonplace and sophisticated.
-Obfuscation is the act of making their payload appear differently in order bypass these systems, whether in the files entirerty or sections that would be more easily discovered.
+Obfuscation is the act of making their payload appear differently in order bypass these systems, whether in the files entirety or sections that would be more easily discovered.
+There is a number of ways that adversaries can carry this out, and more are being developed constantly, a database is maintained by [MITRE ATT&CK](https://attack.mitre.org/techniques/T1027/) and these obfuscation methods are just one way that defense systems are evaded.

 ***